fscpscollaborative/fscps/Scenarios/SetupCI.md

     }
 ]
 ~~~

-**NOTE** If you have some specific versions different with version.default, you can override them inside the versions.json file
+**NOTE** If you have some specific versions different with version.default, you can override them inside the versions.json file.
+Please refer to [this description](Scenarios/settings.md) to find more details.
-Please find setup details [here](settings.md)

 4. Execute
 [Update FSC-PS files](UpdateFSC-PS.md)